vasanta-chaganti/Evaluating-DP-Algorithms-For-Mobile-Trajectories/README.md

 - **`/evaluation`**

   - Contains Jupyter notebooks of our analyses on different DP algorithms.
-  - **`/requirements.txt`**: Specifies the Python packages required to run the notebooks and scripts in this directory.
+  - **`requirements.txt`**: Specifies the Python packages required to run the notebooks and scripts in this directory.

 - **`/docs`**